Stoneman Lake, Arizona

 and surrounding areas inlcuding Apache Maid Mt.

-Stoneman Lake is one of only three lakes in Arizona that are truly natural, not
+Stoneman Lake is one of the few lakes in Arizona that's truly natural, not a reservoir

-country where pines mix with junipers and antelope roam in great meadows.
+forage among the trees, and antelope roam in great grassy meadows.

 ![]() |